 We left with the previous post on preparing the data for our analyses.
-The main point being re-annotating all the genome in order to compare everything with the same
+The main next step will be re-annotating all the genomes in order to compare everything with the same

 bias algorithm and database.
 But before this we can do a quality control step in order to check that we are actually comparing complete genomes.

-To tun the check we use Checkm from the Australian center for ecogenomic.
-This is quite a little neat tool which allow to have a relatively quick summary of your metagenomic bins.
+To run the check we use Checkm from the Australian center for ecogenomic.
+This is quite a neat little tool which gives a relatively quick summary of your metagenomic bins.
 This software offers multiple analysis options, I used here the “lineage_wf”.
-This workflow identify marker genes in bins, infer lineage-specific marker sets for each bin, place bins in the reference genome tree and assess bins for contamination and completeness.
+This workflow identifies marker genes in bins, infer lineage-specific marker sets for each bin, places bins in the reference genome tree and assess bins for contamination and completeness.

 Below is how I ran it.
-For the script below, I am located in the root of my analysis folder, the “fasta” folder contain the H. pylori genomes renamed and stripped from their plasmids.
+For the script below, I am located in the root of my analysis folder, the “fasta” folder contains the H. pylori genomes renamed and stripped of their plasmids.

 checkm lineage_wf -x fna --pplacer_threads 10 -t 10 -f checkm/Checkm.results.log ./fasta/Renamed ./fasta/checkm/

-The -x option is used to tell the software to use file with the fna extension, -t determine how many CPU to use, but not that –placer_threads is need to set how many CPU are used to build the tree.
+The -x option is used to tell the software to use files with the fna extension, -t determines how many CPU to use, but note that –placer_threads is need to set how many CPUs are used to build the tree.
 I also used the -f option to have the output saved in a log file instead of stdout.

-First thing first, all the genomes have been predicted to be Epsilonproteobacteria.
+First things first, all the genomes have been predicted to be Epsilonproteobacteria.
 At least we are sure that we are comparing the “right” things.

-Now with some little table juggling you can plot the completeness and contamination as below:
+Now with some little table juggling you can plot the completeness and contamination as shown below:

-Well that’s a good news, overall we do have a very good data set.
-All are, if not almost, complete.
-Nevertheless we do see a little drop of quality with few genomes on the right of the graph.
-A handful of genome with a completeness value estimated to be below 95%.
+Well that’s good news, overall we do have a very good data set.
+All are complete or very close.
+Nevertheless we do see a little drop of quality with a few of the genomes on the right of the graph.
+A handful of genomes with a completeness value estimated to be below 95%.
 The two worst being HP-0467 and HP-0017, the latest even having the second highest contamination level (9.81%).
 We also have one genome with 10.53% contamination.